A/N: Warning for more violence in this chapter.

-Gareth explained about the mugging, leaving out the part where he’d just come from a secret Unity meeting.
+Gareth explained what happened, leaving out the part where he’d just come from a secret Unity meeting.
 The doctor asked a series of questions about how Gareth was feeling, where he had been hit, if anything hurt, and how much he could remember.
 No, he felt fine aside from a few aches and pains.
 Yes, he could remember his name, the date, his address.
 No, he didn’t feel particularly groggy or dizzy.

-“I don’t think you’re in shock, then.
+“I don’t think you’re in shock.
 May I?” the doctor asked, holding his hand near Gareth’s face but not touching.
 Gareth frowned and nodded.

-The doctor checked Gareth’s pupils, waved a finger back and forth and told Gareth to follow it. with his eyes.
-He then poked and prodded and performed very few tests.
-All in all, it’s over in under two minutes.
+The doctor checked Gareth’s pupils, waved a finger back and forth and told Gareth to follow it with his eyes.
+He then poked and prodded and performed some tests and all in all, it was over in under two minutes.
 “Hmm.
 Bruised ribs, a mild concussion, swelling around your eye and nose, but nothing worse than that.
 Nothing that warrants immediate medical attention, anyway.”

 The doctor smiled pleasantly.
 “I’m rosanin.”